-- Dealing with reports promptly and effectively; - Liaising with external agencies who may be able to assist; - Reminding people who report anti-social behaviour that it should also be reported to the Police if it is criminal behaviour; - Keeping the person reporting the behaviour informed of progress throughout any investigation and follow-up action; - Advising the person reporting the behaviour of the action we plan to take after we have carried out our initial interview and we will advise the person reporting the behaviour when we will contact them again at each stage of our investigation; - Telling the person reporting the behaviour if our investigations are "closed", for example because we have taken appropriate action or because we cannot find a basis on which to proceed further; - Reminding, at the end of our investigations, the person reporting the behaviour of their right to use the Association's Complaints Procedure if they feel we have not acted in accordance with our procedures during the investigation; - Prevailing upon external agencies to act as rapidly as possible.
-There may be an interim period while we are waiting for others to take action.
-We will update complainants on the progress of their complaint at least every 30 days; - Advising and referring to support services such as Victim Support; - Responding to criminal damage or graffiti with all possible urgency; - Providing, where appropriate, additional or enhanced security measures such as windows and door locks; - Considering a transfer request, when there is risk of violence and where the victim wishes to do so.
-The arrangements for this are set out within the Allocation Policy and immediate rehousing will usually require that the complainant is considered to be "homeless" by the local authority; - Additional security measures will be instructed, where appropriate, through existing reactive repairs arrangements; - Full details for ensuring security in residents homes and in common areas are set out in our Home Security (LSM) Policy 2020.
+- Dealing with reports promptly and effectively - Liaising with external agencies who may be able to assist - Reminding people who report antisocial behaviour that it should also be reported to the Police if it is criminal behaviour - Keeping the person reporting the behaviour informed of progress throughout any investigation and follow-up action

+- Advising the person reporting the behaviour of the action we plan to take after we have carried out our initial interview and we will advise the person reporting the behaviour when we will contact them again at each stage of our investigation - Telling the person reporting the behaviour if our investigations are "closed", for example because we have taken appropriate action or because we cannot find a basis on which to proceed further - Reminding, at the end of our investigations, the person reporting the antisocial behaviour of their right to use the Association's Complaints Procedure if they feel we have not acted in accordance with our procedures during the investigation - Prevailing upon external agencies to act as rapidly as possible.
+There may be an interim period while we are waiting for others to act.
+We will keep complainants up to date on the progress at regular intervals until the issue has been dealt with. - If we do not receive further complaints within a 6 week period after the initial complaint is closed, we will carry out a follow up call with the complainer to ensure matters have been resolved - Advising and referring to support services such as Victim Support - Responding to criminal damage or graffiti with all possible urgency - Providing, where appropriate, additional or enhanced security measures such as fire boxes or additional door locks.
+All additional security measures will be instructed, where appropriate, through existing reactive repair arrangements Full details for ensuring security in tenant's homes and in common areas are set out in our Home Security (LSM) Policy 2020 - Considering a transfer request, when there is risk of violence or relationships are beyond reconciliation and where the victim wishes to do so.
+The arrangements for this are set out within the Allocation Policy as an exceptional allocation.
+All exceptional allocations will be approved by the Director of Housing Services or the Chief Executive and thereafter homologated by Customer Services Committee.
+If their circumstances are such that they are homeless then this must be confirmed by the local authority.